BIGJRA/BIGJRA.github.io/reborn.md

     - Dragon Claw
     - Stone Edge

 After all this time, we finally get to fight Meteor's Leader Solaris, one-on-one.
 No field effects are in play this fight: it's just the raw power of basically a Gen 7 OU team versus yours.
 Staraptor with Intimidate that hits hard?
 Yep.
 Technician Scizor with ridiculously strong Bullet Punch?
 Yep.
 Dragon Dance Gyarados?
 Yep.
 Tyranitar and Excadrill sand core?
-Of course.
+It's there!
 And on top of all that is his Mega Garchomp.
 That is not a typo above: it really does have max EVs in every stat, thanks to its PULSE 2.
 Get used to these for the end game.
 Essentially what this means is Garchomp will hit hard but also be bulky enough to live a couple of attacks.

 At this point you also have a lot of mega Pokemon and Z-moves to your name.
 In particular, I find that the Icium-Z can often ensure a kill on Garchomp if you need.
 It's worth noting that he doesn't have a single special attack on his team... so you can focus your team entirely on physical defense.
 Some fast (or slow under Trick Room) special attackers running Fire, Ice, and Electric moves will be able to get 5 out of 6 of his party members super-effectively... leaving Tyranitar an excellent candidate for a Close Combat or something.
 I believe in your ability to defeat this guy!